RubyRubenstahl/artikcloud-ProxyHub/README.md

  2. Open a browser and load the above url.

  3. You will be prompted to log in to ARTIK Cloud.
-After theat, the UI guides you through the hub setup process.
+After you log in, the UI guides you through the hub setup process.
 At the end of this setup process, you have [created an application](https://developer.artik.cloud/documentation/tools/web-tools.html#creating-an-application) in Developer Dashboard and used the application info to configure the hub.

  4. Now you can play with the hub.
 Click "Add Another Device".
 Then you are prompted to select which type of devices to add.